jonocarroll/wp_content/_drafts/2016-06-02-images-as-x-axis-labels.md

  6. Your image will be re-drawn with your pictures labelling the categories.

-Here's an example of the code used to generate the GDP per capita image, featuring some fairly brief (for what it does) <code>rvest</code> scraping.
+Here's an example of the code used to generate the GDP per capita image, featuring some fairly brief (for what it does) <code>rvest</code> scraping (to reiterate; I don't want to have to do any of this by hand, so let's code it up).

 [gist id="96d1dd879b535c3c7ffe8f74065d4bc4"]